yousefelassal/quote-cron/README.md

 > Knowing others is wisdom, knowing yourself is Enlightenment.

 > We are all faced with a series of great opportunities brilliantly disguised as impossible situations.

+> We are all inclined to judge ourselves by our ideals; others, by their acts.